-184 Beacon was built ca. 1866, one of two contiguous houses (182-184 Beacon) designed as a symmetrical pair and built for John Lowell Gardner on land which he purchased on July 16, 1860, from the Boston and Roxbury Mill Corporation.
+184 Beacon was designed by architects Snell and Gregerson and built ca. 1866, one of two contiguous houses (182-184 Beacon) designed as a symmetrical pair and built for John Lowell Gardner on land which he purchased on July 16, 1860, from the Boston and Roxbury Mill Corporation.
 John L. Gardner and his wife, Catharine Elizabeth (Peabody) Gardner, made 182 Beacon their home.

 On March 25, 1870, 184 Beacon was purchased from John L. Gardner by shipping merchant Joseph Coolidge.
 He and his wife, Ellen (Eleanor) Wayles (Randolph) Coolidge, made it their home.
 They had lived at 12 Pemberton Square in the mid-1860s.
 Ellen Coolidge was the daughter of Thomas Mann Randolph and Martha Jefferson (daughter of President Thomas Jefferson).